-Let’s take a look at some tried and true employee engagement ideas and activities that can help get you started with your program.
+Thankfully, there are many employee engagement ideas being implemented out there.
+So let’s take a look at employee engagement ideas and activities used by a variety of companies that can help you improve your program.

 1. Celebrate Work Milestones